-Subsequent Events: Management has evaluated subsequent events through December 15, 2017, the date the consolidated financial statements were available to be issued.
-Management has determined there are no subsequent events to be reported in the accompanying consolidated financial statements.
+Subsequent Events: Management has evaluated subsequent events through January 22, 2019, the date the consolidated financial statements were available to be issued.
+Management has determined there are no subsequent events, other than as described under deferred revenue on page 11, to be reported in the accompanying consolidated financial statements.